yiwuen/Simple-Java-Game-Library/README.md

 **Note**: Javadoc is downloadable through the releases!

 ## Setting up the library
-SJGL is packaged into one .jar file.
+SJGL is packaged into one .jar file: SJGL-{version}.jar.
 Head to the release page and install the latest .jar.
 1. Launch your preferred IDE (Eclipse IDE is recommended)
 2. Create a new Java Project and set the .jar file in the ```Build Path > Classpath```